Biswa96/WslReverse/README.md

 Reveal hidden COM interface between WSL and Lxss Manager Service.
 Heavily inspired by kernel guru **Alex Ionescu's project [lxss](https://github.com/ionescu007/lxss)**.
 This project is just a concept, not a fully developed program and should be used for testing purposes.

-## How to build
+## How to use

-Clone this repository.
-Open the solution (.sln) or project (.vcxproj) file in Visual Studio and build it.
-ALternatively, run Visual Studio developer command prompt, go to the cloned folder and run this command: `msbuild.exe /p:Configuration=Release`.
-You can also build with mingw-w64 toolchain.
-Go to the folder in terminal run `mingw32-make` command for mingw-w64/msys2/cygwin.
-Some values are not defined in mingw-w64 toolchain.
-It will be updated soon.

-## Usage

 This project only shows the hidden COM methods which may change in future Windows version.
 The current COM vtable, used in this project, is according with 19H1 Insider version.
-Use only **Windows 10 Insider Preview Build 18234** or higher.
+For RS5 or October update vesrion 1809, use the old executable.
+Use the new executable from Windows 10 Insider Preview Build 18234 or higher.
 Here are the options of WslReverse:

 ```
 Usage: WslReverse.exe [-] [option] [argument]